How to Make Winning Decisions

 starving village might be met with seeds to grow food.
 Villagers also

-need to stay alive long enough to harvest the first crop, which
+need to survive long enough to harvest the first crop, which

 requires a short-term game-plan other than eating the seeds.
 Will the